ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 You can click the new icon (a page with a `+` in the upper right corner), or right-click on the category and select `New`.

 Next, configure the binary you want to use for debugging.
 This is the `.elf` file located within the project directory and inside `BUILD/<target>/GCC_ARM`.
+Currently, this is configured manually, so switching to a different target to run the same project requires you to update this field in the debug configuration.

 The next step is to configure the location of the executables for the PyOCD GDB Server and the GDB Client on the Debugger tab within the debug configuration.
 These should be set to the executables located within Mbed Studio’s tools directory which is located at:
 `/eclipse-ws/mbed-studio-ws/tools`